LindirQuenya/fpdocker/README.md

 To build this, you will need [earthly](earthly.dev).

+Be warned that the Unity images are currently compiled with debug mode on, which is *very* verbose.

 Build and Run
 ========
 Build all the containers with `earthly +all-leaf`, and run one of the resulting containers with `IMAGENAME=fpdocker-{*something*} ./scripts/run.sh`.